chauvinSimon/hmm_for_autonomous_driving/README.md

 - Implementation of the **Viterbi Algorithm** to find the most likely sequence of hidden states which could have generated a given observation sequence (**posterior decoding**).
 - Implementation of the **Baum-Welch Algorithm** to find the most likely parameters (state transition and emmission models) of the HMM given a observation sequence (**parameter learning** task).

+??
 Given the model parameters, : is Solved by the Viterbi algorithm and **Posterior decoding**.

+??
+Structure:
+- Problem motivation
+- ...

 # Problem motivation
 For left-hand-drive countries such as the UK, just invert the reasoning :smiley: